Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \subsection{A Reminder on Weil Restrictions}

-Fix two affine Noetherian schemes $S = \Spec(B)$, $S' = \Spec(B')$ and a map $S'\rightarrow S$ which is finite and faithfully flat (the faithfullness assumption simplifies some of the following statements).
-If $Y'$ is a quasi-projective scheme over $S'$, then its presheaf-theoretic pushforward to $S$ is representable by a scheme over $S$, the \textit{Weil restriction} $\mathrm R(Y')\coloneqq \mathrm R_{S'/S}(Y')$.
+Fix two affine Noetherian schemes $S = \Spec(B)$, $S' = \Spec(B')$ and a map $S'\rightarrow S$ which is finite and faithfully flat.
+The faithfulness assumption is not strictly necessary, but it simplifies some of the following statements.

+If $Y'$ is an (arbitrary) disjoint union of quasi-projective schemes over $S'$, then its pushforward as a sheaf to $S$ is representable by a scheme over $S$, the \textit{Weil restriction} $\mathrm R(Y')\coloneqq \mathrm R_{S'/S}(Y')$ (see \cite[\textsection7.6, Thm.\ 4]{BLR90}).
 In other words, there is a canonical identification

 for $S$-schemes $X$.
 Many useful properties of Weil restrictions are developed in \cite[\textsection A.5]{CGP15} (where $S'/S$ is merely assumed to be finite flat) and we recall some of them here.